USDA National Nutrient Database

-The USDA National Nutrient Database for Standard Reference is a database produced by the United States Department of Agriculture that provides the nutritional content of many generic and proprietary-branded foods.
-Released in August 2015 and revised in May 2016, the current release, Standard Reference 28 (SR28), contains "data on 8,800 food items and up to 150 food components".
-New releases occur about once per year.
+The USDA National Nutrient Database for Standard Reference (renamed in 2019 to FoodData Central) is a database produced by the United States Department of Agriculture that provides the nutritional content of many generic and proprietary-branded foods.
+Released in August 2015 and revised every two years, the database contains data on several thousand foods and dozens of components in foods, including macronutrients and micronutrients.
+New releases occur every two years.
 The database may be searched online, queried through a representational state transfer API, or downloaded.

-In April 2019, the USDA changed the presentation of food composition in its database, renaming the project as FoodData Central.
+FoodData Central includes five data types: Foundation Foods, Experimental Foods, Legacy Foods ("SR Legacy"), Food and Nutrient Database for Dietary Studies 2021-2023 (FNDDS 2021-2023), and the USDA Global Branded Food Products Database (Branded Foods).

 FoodData Central

 FoodData Central is USDA's integrated data system that contains five types of data containing information on food and nutrient profiles: